aurasprint-dev/Enterprise-AI-Portfolio/ABOUT_ME.md

-# About Me: Senior IT Consultant & AI Architect 🚀
+# About Me: IT Consultant & Advisor 🚀

 ## 🎯 Professional Profile

 I am a strategic IT Consultant specialized in bridging the gap between **enterprise business logic** and **autonomous AI systems**.
 With a focus on the 2026 AI landscape, I help organizations move beyond simple chatbots toward **Agentic Workflows**—systems that don't just "chat," but actually "reason, act, and resolve."

 ## 🛠️ Core Competencies